Undergraduate

 BUILD YOUR CV

-When you study a business programme at Salford Business School, you will have access to opportunities that will help increase your practical experience, employability and entrepreneurial skills.
+As a Salford Business School student, you'll have access to opportunities that enhance your practical experience, employability, and entrepreneurial skills:

 WORK PLACEMENTS / STUDY ABROAD

-We strongly encourage you to develop your personal skills and your confidence by taking a year-long work placement in your third year and/or studying abroad for a term or a year.
+We strongly encourage you to enhance your personal skills and confidence by undertaking a year-long work placement in your third year and/or study abroad for a term or a year.

-• A work placement really enhances your CV and shows future employers that you can apply the skills, knowledge and understanding you have learned.
-You will not pay fees to the University and will earn a salary for the work that you do.
+• A work placement boosts your CV and demonstrates to future employers that you can apply the skills, knowledge, and understanding you have gained.
+During this time, you will not incur fees to the University and will earn a salary for the work you undertake.
 Read about Jill Arkoh Otabil's placement experience with Happski & Company.

 LAUNCH@SALFORD

 Interested in starting your own business?
-At Salford Business School we value entrepreneurial minds and aim to provide the support and resources needed for anyone wishing to build on a great business idea.
-Launch@ Salford is the incubation centre for business start ups providing a reception area, hot desk office space, private meeting rooms – and a networking lounge where you can grab a coffee and make those business connections.
-Launch@Salford also provides specialist support in the runnings of a start-up as well as opportunities to receive financial support
+At Salford Business School, we value entrepreneurial minds and strive to offer the necessary support and resources for those looking to develop a promising business idea.
+Launch @Salford serves as our incubation centre for startups, providing a reception area, hot desk office space, private meeting rooms, and a networking lounge where you can connect and collaborate.
+Additionally, Launch @Salford extends specialised support for startup operations and opportunities to secure financial assistance.

 Year one